Kyler Gordon

 Kyler Gordon (born December 17, 1999) is an American professional football cornerback for the Chicago Bears of the National Football League (NFL).
 He played college football for the Washington Huskies and was selected by the Bears in the second round of the 2022 NFL draft.

 Early life

 Gordon became a ballet dancer at a young age, and has used it to his advantage.
-Gordon's rare balance and jumping, as showcased at the NFL Combine, helped him become an early second round draft pick many years later.
+Gordon's balance and jumping, as showcased at the NFL Combine, helped him become an early second round draft pick many years later.
 Ballet is more of a hobby for him now as he moves to professional football, but he still credits ballet for a lot of his football success.

 Gordon attended Archbishop Murphy High School in Everett, Washington.
 He played cornerback and wide receiver in high school.
 He committed to the University of Washington to play college football.

 College career

 Gordon played in four games his first year at Washington in 2018 and was redshirted.
 In 2019, he started four of 13 games, recording 32 tackles.
 In 2020, he started one of four games and had 18 tackles.
 Gordon became a full-time starter in 2021.
 On January 5, 2022, Gordon declared for the 2022 NFL draft.